oliverstockdale/starter-academic/content/post/vortex-pinning-now-on-the-arxiv/index.md

 ---
-title: Vortex pinning now published!
+title: Vortex pinning now published in PRL
 subtitle: Our recent results on vortex pinning in a superfluid is now published in PRL.
 We perform a simple numerical scattering experiment to investigate how vortices interact with defects in a zero-temperature superfluid.
 Enjoy reading!
 date: 2021-12-23T17:06:45.889Z
 draft: false